laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::::
 ::::::

-**Query 3: recurrent region detection.** Dataset 1 bins positions into 1 kbp windows and flags bins with CNVs from ≥2 distinct samples (67,763 regions).
+### Query 3: recurrent region detection

+Dataset 1 bins positions into 1 kbp windows and flags bins with CNVs from ≥2 distinct samples (67,763 regions).
 Dataset 2 bins into 1 Mbp windows and flags bins with ≥2 variants (2,911 regions).

 ::::::{tab-set}
 :::::{tab-item} PyArrow